 Short stay visa for spouses for French nationals

-This Consulate will only accept applications from residents of the States of New York, New Jersey, Connecticut and Bermuda.
+The French Consulate will only accept applications from residents of New York, New Jersey, Connecticut and Bermuda.

 Please be advised that visa applications by mail are not accepted.

 The Consular Administration has full authority to evaluate and request more documents than those submitted by the applicant.
 Obtaining a visa is not always guaranteed and does not in itself grant you the right to enter a French or Schengen territory.
 It is therefore necessary that you always carry with you the original documents used to obtain the visa.

 If you intend to visit several Schengen countries, you must apply at the consulate of the country that is your main destination meaning the country where you will be staying the most number of nights.

 If you intend to visit several Schengen countries but do not have a main destination or will be staying the same amount of time in each of them, you must apply at the Consulate of the country you will enter first.